Related information: Alternative Route to Teaching block grants

 Changes are coming to the Alternative Routes requirements!
 Learn more in our January 2019 board meeting materials.

-Alternative routes are designed for career changers and for individuals already working in the school system who want to transition to full-time teaching.
-Compared to traditional educator preparation programs, alternative routes tend to be shorter, more convenient, more affordable, and more practically oriented.
-Enrollment in an alternative route program is through an alternative route provider.
-Please see the list of providers below and contact a provider for more information.
+Alternative Routes to Teaching Certification are designed for career changers and for individuals already working in the school system who want to transition to full-time teaching.
+Compared to traditional educator preparation programs, Washington’s Alternative Routes tend to be shorter, more convenient, more affordable, and more practically oriented.
+Enrollment in an Alternative Route program is through an Alternative Route provider.

-- Route 1: For classified instructional employees (e.g., paraeducators) with Associate’s degrees
+- Route 1: For district staff (e.g., paraeducators) with an associate’s degree

-- Route 2: For classified staff with Bachelor’s degrees
+- Route 2: For district staff with a bachelor’s degree

-- Route 3: For “career changers” with Bachelor’s degrees
+- Route 3: For “career changers” with bachelor’s degree

-Use the Find an Alternative Route Program tool to locate a provider.
-There are currently multiple alternative route programs offered by institutions across Washington State.
-Program details vary, so please contact the providers directly for more information.
+There are currently multiple Alternative Route programs offered by institutions across Washington State.
+Program details vary, so please contact the institutions directly for more information.

-Addtionally, you can use the Alternative Route Program Map (Document), which visually represents what programs work closely with what school districts in Washington State.
+- Use the Alternative Route Program Map (Document) to see what programs work closely with what school districts in Washington State (as of March 2017).

-If you are a district or preparation provider that is interested in offering an alternative route, please see our Provider Resources page.
+If you are a district or preparation provider that is interested in offering an Alternative Route program, please see our provider resources page.

 - Alternative Routes “cheat sheet” (Updated version coming soon)